-- Receives and disseminates information on ORAU grant programs and activities to administrators, faculty and students at the institution, including but not limited to Ralph E. Powe Junior Faculty Program, Travel Grants, Event Sponsorship Grants, Heidelberg and Lindau Meetings of Nobel Laureates and Students and the ORAU-Directed Research and Development Program.
+- Receives and disseminates information on ORAU grant programs and activities to administrators, faculty and students at the institution, including but not limited to the Ralph E. Powe Junior Faculty Program, Innovation Partnerships grants, and the ORAU-Directed Research and Development Program.

 - Manages information flow regarding opportunities for joint funding, participant programs, and ORAU grant programs to appropriate personnel in the university and may choose to engage a team of colleagues to maximize engagement.

 - Serves as the conduit for submission of proposals to ORAU grant programs, which limits the number of applications from an institution.